nextlab-ai/docusaurus/docs/02_Features/05_Miscellaneous/01_IRRemoteControl.md

 IPTV set-top boxes or other peripheral devices that can be controlled by IR signals.
 This facilitates various testing scenarios where IR Controls are required.

-IR Control can be accessed in Packet Capture and Network Emulation by clicking the "IR Control" button located in the bottom right corner of the screen.
+IR Control can be accessed in the Packet Capture and Network Emulation features by clicking the "IR Control" button located in the bottom right corner of the screen.

 ![IRRemote](../img/IRRemote.png)